nhatdang2604/GoSQL/readme.md

 ## How to compile thrift source into Go language ?

-To compile thrift source into Go, from root folder, please run 2 below commands seperately `thrift -r --gen go ./thrift/query/command/select/service.thrift` `thrift -r --gen go ./thrift/query/command/insert/service.thrift`
+To compile thrift source into Go, from root folder, please run the below command `thrift -r --gen go thrift/main.thrift

 There would be /gen-go folder compiled into root folder